 Please note that there is required teacher-led student prep work prior to this program.
 We recommend leading prep lessons one to two weeks before your field trip with us.
 Thank you!

-- Students will define and identify the ecological significance of an Estuary
+- Students will be able to define and identify the ecological significance of an Estuary

-- Students will identify at least one environmental impact of climate change
+- Students will be able to identify at least one environmental impact of climate change

 - Students will learn how to organize their thoughts and communicate to a group

-- Students will discuss solutions to a local environmental concern that support and protect all stakeholders
+- Students will be able to discuss solutions to a local environmental concern that support and protect all stakeholders

 - Student Capacity: 30 students per program